Q & A: Urodynamics

 Although there are several components to urodynamics, the principles are the same.
 The test usually follows a sequence similar to this:

-- You will then be asked to pass urine into a special toilet to measure how quickly your bladder is able to empty.
+• You’ll be asked to arrive for the test with a full bladder.
+You’ll then be asked to urinate into a special toilet to measure how quickly your bladder is able to empty.
 You may have a bladder scan immediately after you have passed urine to assess how well your bladder has emptied.

 • After this, a small plastic tube called a catheter will be inserted into your bladder so it can be filled with fluid.
 Two fine soft catheters (sensors) will also be inserted, one into the bladder and the other into the vagina or rectum.
 These lines will record pressures measured in your bladder and abdomen.